 5 Tips To Save $1 Million Dollars Fast

-Now that you’ve read through my experiences in saving a million dollars, here are my 5 best tips to follow to save $1 million dollars.
+These are the 5 best tips to save $1 million dollars.

 1. Track Everything